Advertisement

 How I tested Tricleanium

 After a quick trip to Bunnings (it’s also available on Amazon), I grabbed a 1kg bag of Tricleanium All Purpose Cleaner for $18.98.
-Pro tip: If you can’t find it at Bunnings, check the paint supplies aisle, not with the cleaning products where you’d expect it to be.
+Pro tip: If you can’t find it at Bunnings, check the paint supplies aisle, not the cleaning products aisle, where you’d expect it.
+Tricleanium is also available in a ready-to-use 750ml all-purpose spray.

 Here’s exactly what I did: